 If you get a text message from a contact with no custom text tone associated with them, your iPhone will only vibrate to alert you of the new message.
 The default vibrations aren’t very noticeable or powerful.
 Fortunately, you can set custom ones.

-8. Tap “Save” and name your completed vibration pattern.
+6. When finished, tap “Stop,” then tap “Save” to name your completed vibration pattern.
 It will be automatically set as the text alert vibration pattern when you’re done.